nexmo-se/AppInFromPSTN/README.md

 Aside from the ususal "npm install"...

+You will need to create an environment file:
+.env
+on your server, in the same directory as "server.js" This will contain 5 pieces of information.. apiKey   -   Your Vonage API Key apiSecret  -  Your Vonage API Secret applicationId  -  The ApplicationID you created using this Key privateKey --  the LOCATION of the private key file (usually "./private.key"), generated when you created the ApplicationID number  -   Your Vonage Phone Number (LVN) associated with this ApplicationID

+There is a file, sample_env, which shows the format/keys you will need in the .env file

 You set your "local tunnel" name in the server.js at line 4:

 const subdomain = 'mbphonetoapp';